How to Get Discounted or Free Cell Phones for Seniors

 • Veterans and Survivors Pension Benefit

-Seniors who reside on federally recognized tribal lands may be eligible for additional discounts.
+Seniors who reside on federally recognized tribal lands may be eligible for additional discounts, too, if they participate in:

 You may notice that Medicare, the federal health insurance program for people ages 65 and older, isn’t on the list.
 There’s no program out there that offers free cell phones for Medicare beneficiaries.

 However, SSI is a program specifically for older adults.
-And about 17.2% of Medicare beneficiaries are also enrolled in Medicaid, so these dual-eligible seniors can also qualify.
+About 17.2% of Medicare beneficiaries are also enrolled in Medicaid, so these dual-eligible seniors can also qualify.

 How to Apply for the Lifeline Program

-To apply, you’ll need to fill out information on the National Verifier website.
+To apply, you’ll need to fill out your information on the National Verifier website.

-You may need to provide proof of income, like a tax return or three consecutive pays stubs, when you apply for Lifeline.
+You may need to provide proof of income, like a tax return or three consecutive pay stubs, when you apply for Lifeline.

 What Happens After You Apply for Lifeline?